libertyernie/CrosspostSharp/README.md

 Inkbunny tab:
 * "Click to log in" label (click to log in with your username and password)
+* Title
 * Description (BBCode)
+* Keywords
 * Public
 * Notify watchers
 * Scraps
 * Checkboxes for all four Inkbunny rating levels
-* A unique tag to add so ArtSync can find this post later

-As with Tumblr, the unique tag will help ArtSync find an existing Inkbunny post.
+As with Tumblr, a generated unique tag will help ArtSync find an existing Inkbunny post.
 (Updating an existing post is not supported at this time.)
-ArtSync will also try to find an existing Inkbunny post by using the MD5 hash of the image.
+ArtSync can also try to find an existing Inkbunny post by using the MD5 hash of the image.

 Posting to Twitter
 ------------------